1.

 -num

 Suppress printing of column num.
-Multiple columns may be specified and should not be space-separated.
+Multiple columns may be

 --help